nikolasgd/aktobis-wdh-310ekw-esphome/README.md

 # Aktobis WDH-310EKW for ESPHome

-A hardware and software manual to transform the Aktobis WDH-310EKW dehumidifier from Tuya to an ESPHome device.
+A hardware and software manual to transform the Aktobis WDH-310EKW dehumidifier from Tuya into an ESPHome device.

 This will remove the Tuya chip and replace it with an ESP 07 (same pin layout) making it a full blown ESPHome device to use in Home Assistant and removing the need for Tuya cloud.